 To do so, the Celtics had to swap uniforms and become the Atlantic City Sandpipers.
 The owners of the Sandpipers agreed to pay Furey and his players $900 a week, with two-thirds of that amount split between the players.
 The Celtics/Sandpipers played their home games in an arena at the famous Steel Pier.
 As expected, they continued rolling over the competition.
 But to the chagrin of their new owners, the more the team won, the fewer tickets they sold.
 Apparently, Atlantic City tourists wanted close, exciting games, not blowouts.

 After three weeks, just before Christmas, the team was sold to the aforementioned Marvin Riley.
-Riley’s present to his new team was a salary cut from $900 a week to $400.
-The players refused.
+Riley’s present to his new team was a salary hit from $900 a week to $400.
+The players refused to take the paycut.
 So Riley fired the entire team!

 Riley knew where to dig up local talent.
-He hired new players and announced that he would coach the Sandpipers himself.
-After three games (and three losses), Riley gave up and the club folded.
+He hired new players for the Sandpipers and announced that he would coach the club himself.
+After three games (all losses), Riley gave up and the club folded.
 The Eastern League itself limped through the first two weeks of 1923 before disbanding.

 As for the Celtics, they became a barnstorming club after that.
 Their record for 1922-23—including the stints in the Metropolitan and Eastern Leagues—was 193–11, with one game declared a tie.
-Furey estimated that his club performed for over a million people—including a crowd of 23,000 in Cleveland.
+Furey estimated that his club performed for close to a million people that season—including a crowd of 23,000 in Cleveland.
 The Celtics would go on to revolutionize team play and bridge the pioneer and modern eras of basketball.